 - Investment option limitations — You can’t invest in mutual funds or bonds with Robinhood.

-- Lack of fee transparency for crypto trades — While Robinhood claims free crypto trading, they charge a spread fee, forcing users to pay more for a cryptocurrency than the market price.
+- Lack of fee transparency for crypto trades — While Robinhood claims free crypto trading, they historically applied a spread fee, and currently generate revenue through volume rebates from trading venues on crypto.

 How does Robinhood work?